airbnb/javascript/README.md

 ## Types

   <a name="types--assign-consistent"></a><a name="1.1"></a>
-  - [1.1](#types--assign-consistent) The value of a variables should remain the same type as it was originally assigned (a number, string, boolean, array, or object).
+  - [1.1](#types--assign-consistent) A variable should remain the same type it was originally assigned (a number, string, boolean, array, or object).
 Avoid reassigning variables to a different type.

     ```javascript
     // bad